Learn More

 What are the treatments for sickle cell disease (SCD)?

-There are treatments that can help relieve symptoms, lessen complications, and prolong life:
+- Treatments that can help relieve symptoms and lessen complications, including:

 - Blood transfusions for severe anemia.
 If you have had some serious complications, such as a stroke, you may have transfusions to prevent more complications.